-NEWTON, Mass. – Lasell College will honor its athletic heritage this fall when the 2019 class is enshrined into the Lasell Athletic Hall of Fame.
+NEWTON, Mass. – Lasell University will honor its athletic heritage this fall when the 2019 class is enshrined into the Lasell Athletic Hall of Fame.

 This year's induction ceremony, set for Friday, October 18, will mark the second class to be enshrined into the Lasell Athletic Hall of Fame.
 The new inductees honor some of the elite Laser student-athletes over the last two decades, representing the sports of men's basketball, field hockey, men's and women's lacrosse, and men's soccer.

 * Mark DeMieri ('08), a two-time All-Pilgrim League selection and an All-Region men's lacrosse goalie who set several program single-season and career records and helped the Lasers to three ECAC post-season appearances.